-Reporting: All suspicions or complaints of abuse or concerns about extremism or radicalisation must be reported to the Designated Safeguarding Lead, or if the complaint concerns the Designated Safeguarding Lead, the Deputy Designated Safeguarding Lead.
+Reporting: All suspicions or complaints of abuse or concerns about extremism or radicalisation must be reported to the Designated Safeguarding Lead, or if the complaint concerns the Designated Safeguarding Lead, the nominated governor.

-26.Decision making - 'Accessing the right service at the right time'
+26. Decision making - 'Accessing the right service at the right time'

-Safeguarding team members must know what to do to best support a child
+Safeguarding team members must know what to do to best support a child times.

-We take a holistic approach to safeguarding all children in our care and recognise that different families need a different level of support at different times.
 As stated in the introduction, local support services are not as developed as in countries such as the UK, US or Australia and we may rely on NGOs to provide support for children in need.
 However, the main decision making and actions will be taken and supported internally amongst the safeguarding team and wider school staff.